Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-It explicitly says this is for approval gates when a task awaits human sign-off, providing clear context.
-However, it does not mention when not to use it or list alternative tools.
+Explicitly states the tool is used for approval gates when human sign-off is needed, providing clear context.
+However, it does not mention when not to use it or alternatives, but the context is sufficient for an agent.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.